skgigliotti/streamlit_tutorial/README.md

 This tutorial assumes that you have some familiarity with the terminal / command line.

-Prior exposure to git, github and Python would be helpful but is not required.
+Prior exposure to git, github, Python, and [uv](https://docs.astral.sh/uv/) would be helpful but is not required.

 You do not need to have Python installed on your machine prior to starting this tutorial.